lemrey/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 LwM2M carrier shell configuration
 *********************************

+The LwM2M carrier shell allows you to interact with the carrier library through the shell command line.
+This allows you to overwrite initialization parameters and call the different runtime APIs of the library.
+This can be useful for getting started and debugging.
+See :ref:`zephyr:shell_api` for more information.

 To enable and configure the LwM2M carrier shell, set the :kconfig:option:`CONFIG_LWM2M_CARRIER_SHELL` Kconfig option to ``y``.
 The :kconfig:option:`CONFIG_LWM2M_CARRIER_SHELL` Kconfig option has the following dependencies: